 In the UA Libraries Catalog, use a "Keyword" search to find relevant books.
 If you know the title, select the "Title" tab, then enter the beginning of the title.
 You can also try a "Subject" search to locate appropriate subject headings.
 Select the heading to retrieve a list of books from the catalog.

 Other places to look for books include ebrary books, OhioLINK, and WorldCat.
-If the item you need is not available in the UA Library Catalog or through OhioLINK, request the item through Interlibrary Loan (ILL) using the ILLiad system.
+If the item you need is not available in the UA Library Catalog or through OhioLINK, request the item through Interlibrary Loan (ILL) System.

 There are no articles in the UA Libraries Catalog.
 You must search an article database to find citations to articles on your topic.

 The list of article databases recommended for Anthropology & Archaeology can be generated by selecting Subject Guides under the Research tab on the main library homepage, then navigating to the Business link on the left.

 Use a "Keyword" search, and then refine the search using the subject field within the database.
 If the full text is not available in the database, use the "Find It" tool in the database to determine whether or not we have an electronic or print subscription to the journal.
 If it is not available in the library, request the article through Interlibrary Loan (ILL) using Tipasa.